pablobm/pygame-tutorial/source/lessons/00500-objects/index.html.markdown

   * `s` has a name, and it's "Ash".
   * `s` has an age, and it's 10.

-This is not very different from creating variables for names and ages as we have done in the past.
+This is not very different from creating variables for names and ages as we have done before.
 The thing that is different is that `name` and `age` are going to live inside `s`.
 We'll use the dot `.` symbol to read and write the student's name and age.

 Using the dot `.` symbol, we can access the name and age, same as we do with any other variable.
 For example, add this to the program: